 * - matches any sequence of characters

-The following spreadsheet shows several examples of the Excel Averageif function.
+Cells A16-A20 of the following spreadsheet shows five examples of the Excel Averageif function.

-Further examples of the Excel Averageif function can be found on the Microsoft Office website.
+Further examples of the Excel Averageif function are provided on the Microsoft Office website.

 |#VALUE!||-||Occurs if the criteria argument is a text string with length greater than 255 characters.|